Pearl Bailey: Career

 A passionate fan of the New York Mets, Bailey sang the national anthem at Shea Stadium prior to Game 5 of the 1969 World Series, and appears in the World Series highlight film showing her support for the team.
 She also sang the national anthem prior to Game 1 of the 1981 World Series between the New York Yankees and Los Angeles Dodgers at Yankee Stadium.

 Bailey hosted her own variety series on ABC, The Pearl Bailey Show (January – May 1971), which featured many notable guests, including Lucille Ball, Bing Crosby and Louis Armstrong (one of his last appearances before his death).

 Following her 1971 television series, she provided voices for animations such as Tubby the Tuba (1976) and Disney's The Fox and the Hound (1981).
-She returned to Broadway in 1975, playing the lead in an all-black production of Hello, Dolly!.
-In October 1975, she was invited by Betty Ford to sing for Egyptian president Anwar Sadat at a White House state dinner as part of Mideast peace initiative.
+She returned to Broadway in 1975, playing the lead in an all-Black production of Hello, Dolly!.
+In October 1975, she was invited by Betty Ford to sing for Egyptian president Anwar Sadat at a White House state dinner as part of the Mideast peace initiative.

 She earned a degree in theology from Georgetown University in Washington, D.C., in 1985 at age 67.
 It took her seven years to earn her degree.
 At Georgetown, she was a student of the philosopher Wilfrid Desan.

 Later in her career, Bailey was a fixture as a spokesperson in a series of Duncan Hines commercials, singing "Bill Bailey (Won't You Come Home)."
 She also appeared in commercials for Jell-O, Westinghouse and Paramount Chicken.

 In her later years, Bailey wrote several books: The Raw Pearl (1968), Talking to Myself (1971), Pearl's Kitchen (1973) and Hurry Up America and Spit (1976).
-In 1975, she was appointed special ambassador to the United Nations by President Gerald Ford, a position she held under three presidents.
+In 1975, she was appointed as a special ambassador to the United Nations by President Gerald Ford, a position she held under three presidents.
 In 1976, she won the Coretta Scott King Award for her children's book Duey's Tale.
 Her last book, Between You and Me (1989), details her experiences with higher education.
 On January 19, 1985, she appeared on a nationally televised broadcast gala the night before the second inauguration of Ronald Reagan.
 In 1988, Bailey received the Presidential Medal of Freedom from President Reagan.